DecOperations/DecEdu/101/Smart Contracts.md

 It's worth noting that new types of attacks may emerge as the Ethereum ecosystem evolves.
 Staying informed about the latest security practices, participating in security audits, and regularly updating your smart contract code is the industry standard!

 Types of Contracts

 NFTs, Fungibles, Services, On/Off-Chain Oracles, Governance, Voting, Time Locks, Storage, Multi-Signature Wallets, and TCRs,

 Standards -

 EIP vs. ERC

 EIP -> Ethereum Improvement Proposal
 ERC -> Ethereum Request for Comment

-Common standards ->
+Common Standards ->

 ERC-20 -> Fungible Standard -> Think Water

 ERC-721 - NFT standard  -> Think Snowflake

-ERC-1155 - Multi-Token Standard combines 721 and 20 into 1 can be used for things such as in game items -> In game might look like Item category of Currency (NFT type), Gold (type Erc-20), Silver (Currency ERC-20) , EIP - Wallet signing
+ERC-1155 - Multi-Token Standard combines 721 and 20 into 1 can be used for things such as in game items -> In game might look like Item category of Currency (NFT type), Gold (type Erc-20), Silver (Currency ERC-20)

+EIP - Wallet signing

 Terms -

 Audit -> Companies like [Certik](https://www.certik.com/), [OpenZeppelin](https://www.openzeppelin.com/), & [ConsenSys Diligence](https://consensys.net/diligence/), do a extensive review and evaluations vulnerabilities to peer review the code and dependencies, data inputs, user functions etc. to give a second signoff to communities and management typically.

-Internal vs External Transactions -> Smart contract vs user initiated actions on blockchain.
+Block -> List of txs processed and added to ledger in sequence hence a chain of blocks blockchain

+dApp -> Decentralized application

 Explorer -> Shows info about blockchain tx

 Hash -> Cryptographic generated value (usually by signed message SIWE)

-Block -> List of txs processed and added to ledger in sequence hence a chain of blocks blockchain
+Initialization - Loading variables that remain static into the solidity code on deployment.

+Internal vs External Transactions -> Smart contract vs user initiated actions on blockchain.

 Testnet -> Environment where realtime test contracts, tools, tokens and dapps operate at no cost for Q&A (typically pre launch)

 Token - NFT or FT is a non fungible smart contract based on mapped values to accounts on the ethereum plockchain

 Turing Complete - **A computational system that can compute every Turing- computable function** is **called Turing-complete (or** Turing-powerful)
 Scope & Permissions - Public and private Functions